asadzgit/Blog_Application/Readme.md

 password = admin

 (2)
-(a)--Create the following two tables in your local SQL server databse. just paste the following scripts (b)--Copy the connection string of your databse (in which you have mad these tables) in the "connectionstring" variable in "CRUDUser" and "CRUDPost" files in Model folder.
+(a) Create the following two tables in your local SQL server databse. just paste the following scripts (b)Copy the connection string of your databse (in which you have mad these tables) in the "connectionstring" variable in "CRUDUser" and "CRUDPost" files in Model folder.
 ------------------------------------------------------------------------
 Script for 1st table:
 ------------------------------------------------------------------------
 CREATE TABLE [dbo].[posts] (

     [Blogid]      INT          IDENTITY (1, 1) NOT NULL, [userid]      INT          NOT NULL,
     [username]    NCHAR (50)   NOT NULL,